List of The Wild Wild West episodes: Season 2 (1966–67)

 The second season of The Wild Wild West continued the basic format of first season, but also made some changes.
 The most notable of these was that the series was now shot in color, which enhanced the Victorian ambiance of the 1870s setting.
 Both Robert Conrad and Ross Martin were given modified wardrobes, with Conrad wearing short bolero jackets and tight-fitting pants (he wore bolero jackets through the first season as well.
 There was also a shift in the choreography of the fight scenes, changing the emphasis from karate (largely used in the first season) to boxing.

 As in the first season, Dr. Loveless was featured in four episodes.
 Meanwhile, an attempt was made to establish another recurring villain with the character of Count Manzeppi (played by Victor Buono, who had appeared in the pilot episode).
 However, the Count was dropped after only two episodes.

 Again, as in the first season, 28 episodes were produced for the season.
 Initially, Michael Garrison continued in the dual capacity as producer and executive producer.
-However, after seven episodes, the producing chores were handed to Bruce Lansbury, the younger brother of actress Angela Lansbury, and Garrison returned to working solely as the series' executive producer.
+However, after seven episodes, the producing chores were handed to Bruce Lansbury.
+Garrison returned to working solely as the series' executive producer.
 Garrison died on August 17, 1966, when he fell down a flight of stairs at his home in Bel Air.

 The breakdown between the two producers, as broadcast, is: